Powerlearnproject/se-day1-assignment-Zinhle0309/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.

-Prompt engineering is all about crafting questions or statements to get the best possible responses from AI models.
+-Prompt engineering is all about crafting questions or statements to get the best possible responses from AI models.

-Imagine asking a vague question and getting a confusing answer.
+-Imagine asking a vague question and getting a confusing answer.
 Prompt engineering helps avoid that by making your questions clear and specific, so the AI understands exactly what you need.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

-Tell me about cats
+-Tell me about cats
-Tell me about the history of domestic cats
+-Tell me about the history of domestic cats
-You will get more focused response.
+-You will get more focused response.